AyeshPrabodhana1/SPM-Assignment/README.md

 ## Group ID :- 2021S2_REG_PR_WE_01
 # SPM-Assignemnt - User Management System

-#Group Details:-
+Group Details:-

-##Name :- Dias A.M.A.P. , Student ID :- IT17045940 , UserName:- AyeshPrabodhana1
+Name :- Dias A.M.A.P. , Student ID :- IT17045940 , UserName:- AyeshPrabodhana1

-##Project description:-
+Project description:-

-##This project I build for SPM , and this is about user management system with all crud operations and report generate function
+This project I build for SPM , and this is about user management system with all crud operations and report generate function

-##Technologies:-

-##PHP,CSS
+Technologies:-
+PHP,CSS

-#How to get Started
+How to get Started

-##Pre-Requisites
-##X
+Pre-Requisites
+XAMPP server

+Procedure of setting up prerequisites and run the project 1.)turn on Apache and My-SQL servers
+2.)Create a Database call "crud-ajax"
+3.)run the project